tarekxissa/cuAcs/README.txt

 #running the system

-First, untar the d1.tar file with the following commad(make sure the terminal is in the downloads directory): tar -xvf d1.tar Build the application by calling make : make
+First, untar the d4.tar file with the following commad(make sure the terminal is in the downloads directory): tar -xvf d4.tar Build the application by calling make : make
 Run the application by calling the executable: ./COMP3004
+NOTE: QT framework is required to run this program

 # Description